ndiego/activities-sheet-generator/README.md

+# Activities Sheet Generator

+An xml parser for the Activities Calendar on mountainviewgrand.com, which allows the activities to be printed in a concise manner.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `yarn start`